keyvan-m-sadeghi/OpenMatrix/rfcs/README.md

     the FCP is canceled, and the RFC goes back into development mode.
   - Once "active", the RFC should be listed on the table in the next section.
-    "Champions" are the people directly responsible for following RFC's implementation, not necessarily the author(s) and the go-to person for any questions regarding the RFC.
+    "Champions" are the people directly responsible for following RFC's implementation and the go-to person for any questions regarding the RFC, not necessarily the author(s) .

 ## Chronological list of RFCs
 [Chronological list of RFCs]: #openmatrix-rfc-list